Requirements

 In a new terminal window, use the following

-command to send a request to the plugin that is running in the Docker container.
+curlcommand to send a request to the plugin that is running in the Docker container.
 The request contains some sample text that you want VertexAI to perform sentiment analysis on along with some pretend metadata in the format that is typically generated by Unstructured during processing. -

 If successful, the output should look similar to the following.
 Notice that the

-When you are done testing, you can stop the plugin by interrupting or closing the terminal window where the Docker container is running.
+toxicity,emotion, andintentfields were added to the element’smetadatafield (JSON formatting has been applied here for better readability): - When you are done testing, you can stop the plugin by interrupting or closing the terminal window where the Docker container is running.

 Deploy the plugin to your self-hosted UI

 In this section, you manually deploy the successfully-tested plugin for your users to add to their workflows’ DAGs within your self-hosted Unstructured UI.
 This section describes how to deploy the plugin from your local development machine directly into your existing container registry.
+In practice, you would typically use a CI/CD pipeline to automate deploying the plugin.1

 Specify the name of your container registry

-To get the name of your container registry if you do not already know it, run the command that is appropriate for your container registry.
+In the file named To get the name of your container registry if you do not already know it, run the command that is appropriate for your container registry.
 For example:

-- For AWS ECR, run the AWS CLI command aws ecr describe-repositories with the appropriate command-line options.
+Makefile in the root of the project, set the IMAGE_REGISTRY variable, replacing REGISTRY_NAME_REPLACE_ME with the name of your container registry.- For AWS ECR, run the AWS CLI command aws ecr describe-repositories with the appropriate command-line options.

 - For Azure Container Registry, run the Azure CLI command az acr list with the appropriate command-line options.